2025 Dutch Grand Prix: Race report

 On lap 31, the virtual safety car (VSC) was briefly deployed to clear debris from the track.
 When the VSC was withdrawn the following lap, Leclerc reacted quicker than Russell, and challenged the Mercedes driver around the outside of Hans Ernst Bocht.
-Leclerc dipped the left side of his car in the gravel, and made contract with Russell, but successfully completed the overtake.
+Leclerc dipped the left side of his car in the gravel, and made contact with Russell, but successfully completed the overtake.
 Russell, who sustained light damage in the incident, challenged Leclerc with the assistance of DRS as the pair began lap 33, before settling in behind.
-Russell's teammate Kimi Antonelli was making strong progress and passed Alexander Albon (Williams) for seventh place, with Mercedes then instructing Russell to wave Antonelli through for sixth on lap 41.
+Russell's teammate Kimi Antonelli was making strong progress and passed Alexander Albon for seventh place, with Mercedes then instructing Russell to wave Antonelli through for sixth on lap 41.
 At the end of lap 51, Antonelli became the first leading driver to make a second pitstop for soft tyres, with Leclerc doing the same a lap later to avoid being undercut.
 Leclerc rejoined in seventh, just ahead of Antonelli, who immediately attempted to pass Leclerc down the inside of Hugenholtzbocht.
 As Antonelli attempted this pass, his front-right tyre made contact with Leclerc's rear-left, causing Leclerc to spin and heavily crash into the barrier.

 Following Leclerc's crash, the safety car was deployed, and Antonelli was given a ten-second penalty for causing the collision.
 The leading McLarens immediately pitted for hard tyres, with the third to sixth placed drivers of Verstappen, Hadjar, Russell and Albon taking softs.
 The race resumed at the end of lap 57.
 On lap 65, Norris's car started to emit smoke, and he quickly began to slow before pulling over on the exit of Mastersbocht, causing the safety car to be deployed for a third time.
 The race resumed again on lap 68, with Piastri comfortably completing the final laps to take his seventh Grand Prix win of the season, and the ninth of his career; McLaren took their 12th win of the season, and their first Grand chelem since the 1998 Monaco Grand Prix whilst Verstappen continued his 100% podium record at his home race by finishing second, and Hadjar took his first Grand Prix podium by finishing third.
 This was Racing Bulls's first podium under their current name, and their first since Pierre Gasly finished third at the 2021 Azerbaijan Grand Prix, which the team competed in as AlphaTauri.